DelineTu/PhD-Application_Supplementary-Research-Portfolio/README.md

 **Part II** develops a **hardware-in-the-loop nonlinear photonic computing platform** based on second-harmonic generation.
-To enable gradient-based learning on non-differentiable optical hardware, I introduced a framework combining a noise-aware, differentiable digital twin with constraint-aware optimization.
+To enable gradient-based learning on non-differentiable optical hardware, I introduced a framework combining a noise-aware, **physics-informed differentiable digital twin** with constraint-aware optimization.
 Using this approach, I demonstrated 85% accuracy on a vowel recognition task, validating end-to-end trainable nonlinear optics.